25 Building Webster’s Lab V2 – Update ESXi Hosts using VMware Lifecycle Manager

 At the top of the vCenter page, we see a message that an update for vCenter is available.
 Click VIEW UPDATES, as shown in Figure 17.

-As shown in Figure 18, we are taken to the Update Planner.
+As shown in Figure 18, this takes us to the Update Planner.
 We can’t update the vCenter appliance from here, but this allows us to see the available vCenter update information.

 Select the available update and click Pre-Update Checks from the GENERATE REPORT dropdown list, as shown in Figure 19.